instructlab/instructlab/README.md

 > **NOTE:** PyTorch 2.2.1 does not support `torch.compile` with Python 3.12.
 On Fedora 39+, install `python3.11-devel` and create the virtual env with `python3.11` if you wish to use PyTorch's JIT compiler.
 <!-- -->
-> **NOTE:** When installing the `ilab` CLI on macOS, you may have to run the `xcode select --install` command to install the required packages previously listed.
+> **NOTE:** When installing the `ilab` CLI on macOS, you may have to run the `xcode select --install` command, installing the required packages previously listed.

 ## ✅ Getting started